christophgietl/mleng/docs/review.md

     </li>
 </ul>

-Note: For the last four weeks we have taken a deeper look into the specific aspects of developing and operating a _machine learning_ service.
+Note: For the past four weeks we have taken a deeper look into the specific aspects of developing and operating a _machine learning_ service.

 ---